operator-framework/java-operator-sdk/docs/documentation/workflows.md

 2. Root nodes, i.e. nodes in the graph that do not depend on other nodes are reconciled first, in a parallel manner.
 2. A DR is reconciled if it does not depend on any other DRs, or *ALL* the DRs it depends on are reconciled and ready.
-If a DR defines a reconcile pre-condition, then this condition must become `true` before the DR is reconciled.
+If a DR defines a reconcile pre-condition and/or an activationCondition, then these condition must become `true` before the DR is reconciled.
 2. A DR is considered *ready* if it got successfully reconciled and any ready post-condition it might define is `true`.
 3. If a DR's reconcile pre-condition is not met, this DR is deleted.
-All of the DRs that depend on the dependent resource being considered are also recursively deleted.
+All the DRs that depend on the dependent resource are also recursively deleted.
 This implies that DRs are deleted in reverse order compared the one in which they are reconciled.
 The reason for this behavior is (Will make a more detailed blog post about the design decision, much deeper than the reference documentation)